lixwhi/sf_vote_vis/README.md

 # sf_vote_vis
-Makes frames for an animation to visualize voting on Maker stability fee changes parser and spell fetching all from: https://github.com/jernejml/mkr_voting
+Makes frames for an animation to visualize voting on Maker stability fee changes.
+Parser and spell fetching all from: https://github.com/jernejml/mkr_voting
 Thank you!